 reserved for those who are very close to us personally.)

-declarations to the “Ten Commandments”, we need to identify their true spirit or relevance to us
+when applying Jesus’ advice on the “Ten Commandments”, we need to identify their true spirit or relevance to us

 as Christians.
 Even careful analysis of the very first commandment, “no gods before me” or the second, “not make for yourself